Buddhist monks in Myanmar split on anti-junta movement

 Ma Ba Tha was banned in 2017 by Suu Kyi’s government in an effort to curb its influence but the group continued to receive patronage and cash donations from military figures.

-The movement believes that the military is the only force capable of staving off what they claim is a growing "Islamisation" of Myanmar –despite Muslims making up less than five percent of the country's population.
+The movement believes that the military is the only force capable of staving off what they claim is a growing “Islamisation” of Myanmar — despite Muslims making up less than 5% of the country’s population.

 “People who can think ahead about that future will not protest the current government,“ says Parmaukkha in defending the military’s power grab.